 When the Alzheimer’s diagnosis first hits you, it can feel devastating and overwhelming.
-Alzheimer’s patients often feel angry and fall into the “Why Me?” syndrome, while caregivers suffer with helplessness and uncertainty about how the disease will progress.
-For the 5 million patients and their families, Alzheimer care can go on for as many as 20 years, so learning how to cope and seeking education on the matter is crucial.
+Alzheimer’s patients often feel angry and fall into the “Why Me?” syndrome, while caregivers suffer from helplessness and uncertainty about how the disease will progress.
+For the 5 million patients and their families, Alzheimer’s care can go on for as many as 20 years, so learning how to cope and seeking education on the matter is crucial.

 Early Warning Signs of Alzheimer’s

 The medical difficulty of Alzheimer’s is that no two patients progress at the same rate or exhibit the same Alzheimer’s symptoms.
 Some Alzheimer’s patients are prone to wandering off or forget that they are unable to drive a car.

 Other earlier signs of Alzheimer’s include misplacing keys, forgetting names and becoming irrationally upset without remembering why.
 In the worst stages, the patient can no longer speak or recognize friends and family.

 “Each individual is so unique, so different, there is no black and white or this is how you take care (of the patient),” says Connie Kudlacek, former director of the Alzheimer’s Association Midlands Chapter.
 “Instead of focusing on the negatives, we need to look at the positives and find an opportunity to continue to nurture their personality and give them an opportunity for success, even in the later stages.”